bismuthfoundation/hypernode/stats/weekly.md

 Auto unreg does not work as intended.
 Will need some fix.
 No incidence on earnings.
 (Fixed with week 15)

+Week 19:
+Warning: PoW address 8d57af5dc042b824c62baecffb64ce6eabb74a0027a434617a10f8cd, weight 2 instead of 3 - removing from list.
+Warning: PoW address 9a92218d6682e4f2a01722dff41d1d3e9654c4807b4c29cdc7a95e47, weight 0 instead of 1 - removing from list.
+Warning: PoW address b4c32ab1e27a991dfee8f5460c1796a40e9e944c14a006e5e291e8a0, weight 1 instead of 3 - removing from list.

+3 HNs to be deactivated.
+Reminder: If you want to lower your collateral, you have to unreg, wait for the transaction to be mined, then rereg.

 ## Fill_stats